 [This site is now substantially complete: it includes all the termly cards, posters and press coverage that I had available before transferring the whole archive to the Bishopsgate Institute where also are to be found the archives of Humanists UK (previously the British Humanist Association) and other kindred organisations.
-The archive also includes some notes of individual meetings from my own contemporaneous notes, a little material about Committee proceedings and maybe some other stray material.
+The archive also includes some notes of individual meetings from my own contemporaneous notes and a little material about Committee proceedings.
 If you have anything relevant that is not on the website, please get in touch!
 It is best to access the site through the drop-down menus, not through the year listings on the left.]

 In the early 1960s the Oxford University Humanist Group was one of the most flourishing societies in the University.
 Often with well over 1,000 members, it had meetings with eminent speakers, organised weekly discussion meetings, publicised Humanism and opposed Christian missions to the University.
 It had its own small printing press and produced its own posters and termly cards as well as taking in business for other clubs.